deltachat/provider-db/_providers/gmail.md

 * **Create an app-specific password**: This method is only viable if you use "2-Step Verification" for logging into Gmail.
 It means to create an additional password that allows access to your emails, which you use only for one device or app.
 Please [follow Google's instructions](https://support.google.com/accounts/answer/185833), and then use the newly generated password to log in with Delta Chat.
 * **Allow "less-secure apps"**: This sounds like a bad idea, but it actually just enables a very commonly used way to access emails, so don't let yourself be scared away.
 Please [switch this feature on](https://myaccount.google.com/lesssecureapps), and then log in with Delta Chat just normally.

+If you still have login problems, make sure IMAP is enabled in the Gmail web interface at **Settings / See all settings / Forwarding and POP/IMAP / IMAP access / Enable IMAP**.

 ## Further information